Gamernaut/SA_Trainer/README.md

 # Situational Awareness Trainer - HSD only version

-### TL;DR
+### Inspiration:
-Building a mental map of the position of threat aircraft in the 3D space around you is vitally important as a fighter pilot.
-Learning to do that in a combat scenario is very difficult so I built this training tool to allow virtual pilots to practice interpreting AWACS brevity calls, regarding the position of enemy flights, to build a mental map by simulating the in-cockpit display in a safe environment.
+Building a mental 3D map of the position of threat aircraft in the 3D space around you is vitally important as a fighter pilot.
+Learning to do that in a combat environment is very difficult so I built this training tool to allow virtual pilots to practice translating AWACS threat calls, in conjunction with the information in the cockpit,  he use of the HSD and bullseye positon , regarding the position of enemy flights, to build a mental map by simulating the in-cockpit display in a safe environment.
 This set up allows a realistic training environment without the threats and time pressure of the actual in game environment.

 I'm a founding member of the 72nd Ghosts.
 Find out more here [72nd Ghosts Homepage](http://72-ghosts.com/)

 ### Techniques used:
 - Developed various trigonometry based functions to plot objects at specific locations based on bearing range
-- OOP design princinples - Inheritance, polymorphism, composition
+- OOP design principles - Inheritance, polymorphism, composition
 - Used GoogleTest framework to test code

 ### Languages/Packages: